dgasmith/opt_einsum/docs/source/greedy_path.rst

-The ``greedy`` functionality is provided by :func:`~opt_einsum.paths.greedy`, and is selected by the default ``optimize='auto'`` mode of ``opt_einsum`` for expressions with more than 8 inputs.
+The ``greedy`` functionality is provided by :func:`~opt_einsum.paths.greedy`, and is selected by the default ``optimize='auto'`` mode of ``opt_einsum`` for expressions with many inputs.
 Expressions of up to a thousand tensors should still take well less than a second to find paths for.